AdobeDocs/experience-manager-65.en/help/commerce/cif/configuring/advanced-url-configuration.md

 * `{{url_path}}` will be replaced by the product's `url_path`, e.g. `venia-bottoms/venia-pants/lenora-crochet-shorts`
 * `{{variant_sku}}` will be replaced by the currently selected variant, e.g. `VP09-KH-S`

+Since the `url_path` got deprecated, the pre-defined product URL formats use a product's `url_rewrites` and pick the one with the most path segmenents as alternative if the `url_path` is not available.

 With the above example data, a product variant URL formatted using the default URL format will look like `/content/venia/us/en/products/product-page.html/VP09.html#VP09-KH-S`.

 ### Category Page URL Format {#product-list}